I’ve watched many men’s soccer games (as a fan and coach), and rarely have I seen a female assistant coach.

 Certainly, representation for players matters.
 Female coaches may want to bring a perspective they didn’t have as a player to female athletes.

 There’s no simple answer for why so few women coach men.
-Instead, there are many different obstacles that deter and prevent many women from doing so.
+Instead, many different obstacles deter and prevent many women from doing so.

 Challenges for women to coach men

 Simply put, women face many barriers to entry regarding coaching.
 These barriers tend to be even larger and more challenging for coaching men’s soccer as a female.